 The Extended Opportunity Programs and Services program provides additional support for students that receive Temporary Assistance for Needy Families (TANF) and are single head of household through the Cooperative Agencies Resources for Education (CARE) program.
-EOPS also provides additional support for current or former foster youth through the Cooperative Agencies Foster Youth Educational Support program known as NextUp.
+The Extended Opportunity Programs and Services also provides additional support for current or former foster youth through the Cooperative Agencies Foster Youth Educational Support program known as NextUp.

 The department is open at the Visalia campus during regular business hours for appointments and limited walkins.
-EOPS counselors and paraprofessionals visit the Hanford Educational Center and the Tulare College Center on a routine basis for scheduled appointments.
+The Extended Opportunity Programs and Services Counselors and Paraprofessionals visit the Hanford Educational Center and the Tulare College Center on a routine basis for scheduled appointments.